 Minghua joined Greenwich Maritime Institute (GMI) in 2004 from the Seafarers International Research Centre, Cardiff University where she was the deputy director (1998–2004).
 Before that, Dr Zhao was with Women Studies Programme, University of Hawaii, USA (1997–98) and with Henan University in China (1985–90).
-At GMI, she leads the International Maritime Policy and MBA Maritime Management postgraduate programmes, supervises postgraduate students’ dissertations and teaches the following postgraduate courses:
+At GMI, she leads the International Maritime Policy postgraduate programme, supervises postgraduate students’ dissertations and teaches the following postgraduate courses:

 - Methods, Problems and Issues in Maritime Policy

 - Research Methods in Maritime Policy

 She also leads China Maritime Centre, a new research centre within GMI launched in July 2012 to promote, disseminate and study the role of China as a powerful maritime nation in the 21st century, http://www2.gre.ac.uk/about/schools/gmi/services/maritime-centre

 Supervision of research students is an important part of Minghua’s remit at GMI.
 The MPhil/PhD students currently under her supervision are working on a range of projects concerning maritime labour and port security issues in Malaysia, the development of vessels-based oil pollution and compensation regime in China, the growth of cruise shipping and its impact on the shore based tourism in Madera, ship recycling and its implications to workers and environment in China, Chinese seafarers rights, women and social cohesion in fisheries in Europe and so on.